Scroll to learn more.

 I support assigning the task for district review and redistricting to the Legislative Reference Bureau, a nonpartisan state service agency.
 This is similar to how redistricting is done in Iowa.

 Currently, under the Wisconsin constitution, the legislature is directed to redistrict legislative districts according to the number of inhabitants at its next session following each decennial federal census.
 This is a problem.
 A nonpartisan group should be conducting the redistricting and review as Legislative and congressional redistricting plans are used to elect members of the legislature and members of Congress in the fall of the second year following the year of the census.
 Clearly, legislators have a vested personal interest in how redistricting occurs; as such a nonpartisan organization should be responsible for this activity.
 This system for letting politicians pick their voters, rather than the other way around, has long been opposed by Common Cause in Wisconsin, the League of Women Voters of Wisconsin and Wisconsin Democracy Campaign.

-Katherine will lead efforts to have redistricting conducted by a non-partisan entity.
+I will lead efforts to have redistricting conducted by a non-partisan entity.
 This is especially important in light of the predictive voting capabilities of technology.
-This would solve the issues being brought before the U.S. Supreme Court regarding gerrymandering, at least for the state of Wisconsin.
+This would solve the issues brought before the U.S. Supreme Court regarding gerrymandering, at least for the state of Wisconsin.

 Article: NPR A Solution To Partisan Gerrymandering

-Play with this map to see how gerrymandering impacts voting: The Atlas of Redisticting
+See first-hand how gerrymandering impacts voting with this interactive map: The Atlas of Redisticting

 What issues are important to you?
 This page is a work-in-progress.
-Katherine wants to be YOUR representative.
-Please email email@example.com your thoughts and ideas.
-Katherine is listening.
+I want to be YOUR representative.
+Please email me at email@example.com your thoughts and ideas.
+I am listening.